List of returning characters in Kaizoku Sentai Gokaiger: Doggie Kruger

 In the series' first episode and the film Gokaiger Goseiger Super Sentai 199 Hero Great Battle, Kruger takes part in the Legend War, fighting alongside his fellow Sentai supporting warriors before sacrificing his powers to destroy the Zangyack Empire's first invasion fleet.
 In the present, he encounters Captain Marvelous and reluctantly works with him to stop an Alienizer working with Zangyack.
 Despite his initial distrust, Kruger eventually chooses to have faith in the pirate's sense of pride in walking in his own path before giving the Gokaigers his blessing and access to his team's Great Power.
 After the pirates defeat the Zangyack Empire in the series finale, Kruger and Signalman receive their powers back and salute the Gokaigers as thanks.

 Doggie Kruger is voiced by Tetsu Inada (稲田 徹, Inada Tetsu), who reprises his role from Tokusou Sentai Dekaranger.

 Banban Akaza

-Banban Akaza (赤座 伴番, Akaza Banban), affectionately called "Ban" (バン) by his teammates, is an elite officer in the Special Police Dekaranger's Fire Squad who originally worked as an officer in S.P.D.'s Earth unit, serving as Deka Red (デカレッド, Deka Reddo) in both cases.
+Banban Akaza (赤座 伴番, Akaza Banban), affectionately called "Ban" (バン) by his teammates, is an elite officer in the Special Police Dekaranger (S.P.D.)'s Fire Squad who originally worked as an officer in S.P.D.'s Earth unit, serving as Deka Red (デカレッド, Deka Reddo) in both cases.

 After the Gokaigers earn his team's Great Power, Akaza clears them of their piracy charges and playfully threatens repercussions if they misuse his team's powers.

 Banba Akaza is portrayed by Ryuji Sainei (載寧 龍二, Sainei Ryūji), who reprises his role from Tokusou Sentai Dekaranger.